midomsft/DatabricksHOL/README.md

 # DatabricksHOL

-A simple intro lab to Azure Databricks that gives users a flavour of both data engineering and data science with Azure Databricks.
+Azure Databricks is a new offering within the Microsoft Azure Data & Analytics space that provides a unified data engineering and data science platform.